xieqifei/onedrive-vercel-manage/README.md

 ## Dev

 Use `npm run dev` run it on local server

 You can create a new file name `.env.local`

-add content below in this file
+add content like below in this file.
+This REDIS_URL is redis db url, include username, password, host and port.
+You get free one at redis.io, or other companys.

 ```
 REDIS_URL=redis://default:PSaAoZW**********Fbs2cPB8F1@redis-10009.c300.eu-central-1-1.ec2.cloud.redislabs.com:10989